SmashedFrenzy16/SmashedFrenzy16/README.md

 - 🌱 I’m currently learning GDScript, ethical hacking and AWS.
 - ✨ I’m looking for the best programming opportunities on Github, as well as contributing to common Github repos and projects.
 - 🤔 I’m looking for help with ethical hacking and C++.
-- 💬 Ask me about how to make great READMEs, query about code in Python and C++, learn basic Blender in good hands, learn about GitHub in general and much more!
+- 💬 Ask me about how to make great READMEs, how to code in Python and C++, how to effectively use GitHub in general and even more, which can be found on my sponsors profile!
 I might be able to help you.
 - 📫 How to reach me: On [GitHub (Main)](https://github.com/SmashedFrenzy16), [GitHub (Alternative)](https://github.com/SmashedFrenzy16Alt), [Google+](https://plus.google.com/+SmashedFrenzy16) and [Chess.com](https://www.chess.com/member/calmxbop7462)
 - 😄 Pronouns: He
 - ⚡ Fun fact: I am in the top 3% of Python developers worldwide and 1st in the UK for pygame development (Data retrieved from CodersRank)!